 My Partner Doesn't Help Around the House

-If your partner doesn't help around the house, it may be because of the way she or he was raised.
+If your partner doesn't help around the house, it may be because of the way they was raised.
 Luckily, this behavior can be changed.

 Lack of cooperation is a constant source of problems among couples.
 “My partner doesn’t help around the house” is a phrase that we often hear in daily conversations.
-We don’t have to do in-depth studies to see the extreme fatigue and frustration that many – especially women – feel when this happens.
+Fatigue and frustration are the main characteristics of this situation.

 Back in the day, this situation used to be justified by the belief that the man was responsible for the family’s income, while the women stayed at home to take care of it.
 However, times have changed.
 Women have assumed other important roles.
 However, that same mentality sadly often persists: she’s the one who should be in charge of the home.